 Square offers complete transparency when it comes to its marketing, advertising, and sales.
 There are no hidden rates and what is advertised as free is really free.

-Unfortunately, the company is not completely clear about the account holds and the reasons for them and how to avoid them, which is one of the main complaints by merchants with frozen or terminated accounts and with withheld funds.
+Unfortunately, the company is not completely clear about the account holds, their reasons, and how to avoid them, which is one of the main complaints by merchants with frozen or terminated accounts and withheld funds.

 Otherwise, all of the fees and rates are as advertised, and how they appear on the website of the company.

 The company is also not shy about sharing all of the information which merchants need to make the best of their services in the vast knowledge base available on the Square website.
-There are multiple resources which can help merchant save money, boost their sales, and a lot more useful and free advice provided by Square.
+Multiple resources can help merchants save money, boost their sales, and a lot more useful and free advice provided by Square.

 The company is also active on Facebook and Twitter, and customers can contact the company directly via any of these channels and can expect a timely answer.